chornberger-c2c/isovalent-cilium-lab/lab.md

 command terminated with exit code 28 hubble observe --output jsonpb --last 1000  > backend-cilium-io.json
 ```
-=> the connection won't work, as we configured "Egress Default Deny" in our policy
+=> the connection to https://cilium.io won't work, as we configured "Egress Default Deny" in our first policy.

 ## Apply new rule that allows access to cilium.io